Skip to content

 );

-moon.x = 2; // Position 2 units away from Earth (Parent)
+moon.x = 2; // Position 2 units away from the Earth (Parent)

-earth.addChild(moon); // Add Moon to Earth
+earth.addChild(moon); // Add Moon to the Earth

 const view = new RedGPU.Display.View3D(redGPUContext, scene, camera);